ArfatulAsif/Competitive-programming/Dynamic Programming Road Map/README.md

 <h3> Step - 01 : Watch Abdul Bari Sir's Video on Recursion  </h3>
 It is very important to have an clear idea on how different types of recurion works .
 And also one should have clear idea on stack memory and how it is accessed and cleared through recursive process .
+You should watch BARI sir's video on recursion available on Youtube For this .
 <h1></h1>
 <h1></h1>
 <h3> Step - 02 : Do 50 Easy and medium problems on Recursion and Backtracking from GeeksForGeeks </h3>